akapez/react-guide-updated-module/README.md

-- Section_3 : React Basics and Working with Components
+- Section_4 : React State and Working with Events